SpannerHead11/JMP-Scripts/XRF Processer Readme.md

 Open CSV file in JMP\.

-Process in JMP with XRF Processer3\.jsl
+Process in JMP with XRF Processer\.jsl